 The differences between a fire pit and an outdoor fireplace, along with a chart that can help you evaluate the most suitable choice for your outdoor living space.
 Weighing the pros and cons of the various fire pit fuel options, including gas, propane, wood and ethanol.

-cozy fire pit designs
+awesome fire pit ideas

-fire pit ideas
+fire pit ideas landscaping